ucsb/campus-cloud-docs/docs/general/migrate.md

 ## Migrate to Campus Cloud

-If you have an existing personal or free cloud account in AWS, Azure, or GCP, you can migrate it to the UCSB Campus Cloud Landing Zone.
+If you have an existing personal or free cloud account in AWS, Azure, or GCP, you can migrate it into the Campus Cloud Landing Zone.
 Migrating gives you UC enterprise discounts, compliance guardrails, and campus network connectivity.

 ---